Hadokane/CI_PP3_OFFICE_CHAMPION/README.md

 As with my previous projects I have chosen to arrange my UX analysis following the framework of Jesse James Garrett's philosophy of the "5 Planes," as discussed in his book [The Elements of User Experience](https://www.amazon.co.uk/Elements-User-Experience-User-Centered-Design/dp/0321683684/ref=asc_df_0321683684/?tag=googshopuk-21&linkCode=df0&hvadid=311000051962&hvpos=&hvnetw=g&hvrand=10376246921916888236&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=1007448&hvtargid=pla-432330338546&psc=1&th=1&psc=1).

-I decided to utilise this methodology in order to establish a clear and achievable list goals for my project to follow.
+I decided to utilise this methodology to establish a clear and achievable list of goals for my project to follow.

 These goals will be divided between meeting the needs of the user - both first-time and returning - along with meeting the needs of the site owner.